msuarz/msuarz.github.com/about/resume.md

 ***

 ### Experience
-`2008-present` [UKG:](http://www.ukg.com) Contributed to many teams and projects spanning from devops and end-user facing to core and architectural.
+`2008-present` [UKG:](http://www.ukg.com) Tech Lead in Recruiting.
+(C#, NodeJS, Ruby, NetCore, Angular, React, RabbitMQ, Kafka, MongoDB)

+*   Delivered Indeed's integration on time constrain applying Lean Startup principles.
+*   Containerized REC by migrating it to netcore and deploying to K8.
+*   Decoupled
 *	Founded rCloud, allowing teams to deploy UKGPro in ESX, Openstack and GCP.
 *	Designed HALO, the Angular reactive SPA frontend for rCloud.
 *	Migrated rCloud from VMs with Chef into Docker and Kubernetes.
 *	Refactored the monolithic Rails app into several REST API microservices.
 *	Applied DDD, distilling the business rules by discovering a DSL called Corals.
-*	Enhanced team collaboration with BDD, pair and mob programming.
+*	Enhanced remote team collaboration with BDD, pair and mob programming.
 *	Automated all things via TeamCity pipelines in Kotlin, achieving CI/CD.
 *	Evolved beyond TDD by adopting and evangelizing TCR.
 *	Improved end-to-end tests quality with Cucumber and Fitnesse.
 *	Created, wrapped or improved mock frameworks in C#, Ruby and Delphi.

-`2004-2008`	[Alienware:](http://www.alienware.com) Started supporting internal tools.
-Became a key player adapting Agile ideas while delivering successful apps to customers.
+`2004-2008`	[Alienware:](http://www.alienware.com) Software Engineer in Alienlabs.
+(C#, C++, ASPNet, WPF, MSSQL)

-*	Optimized the PC provisioning process reducing the installation time by 25 percent..
+*	Optimized the PC provisioning process reducing the installation time by 25%.
 *	Helped founding a new breadth of WPF apps that were used by Dell.
 *	Reengineered a legacy C++ account manager system into C# in four months.
 *	Lead the team to deliver simultaneously WinForm and ASP.NET clients.
 *	Defined the team’s methodology mixing XP, Scrum and Crystal Clear.
 *	Successfully introduced TDD with MSTest in the company.

-### Contracts

 `2002-2003`	[University of Miami:](http://www.miami.edu) Developed a budget tracking app in VB for the Admission Office.
 `2001-2002`	[Grocerytaxi:](http://www.grocerytaxi.com) Migrated the website from HTML to classic ASP.